fjolnir/Tranquil/Docs/Tranquil Spec.md

 ### Promises

-A promise is an object that forwards all messages to the object that it is resolved to; and throws an exception if one attempts to send a message to it before it is resolved.
+A promise is an object that forwards all messages to the object that it is resolved to; and errors out if one attempts to send a message to it before it is resolved.

     myPromise = async {
         usleep(500)